 Student loans provided by private lenders (like banks or other financial institutions) instead of the federal government.
-Compared to federal student loans, private loans may have higher interest rates and usually have fewer repayment options, strict repayment terms and conditions.
+Compared to federal student loans, private loans may have higher interest rates and usually have fewer repayment options and more strict repayment terms and conditions.

 A federal program that allows DL borrowers who work full time for certain public service or nonprofit employers to apply for loan forgiveness after making 10 years of qualifying payments after October 1, 2007.

 The length of time you have to repay your student loans.
 The standard repayment period for Stafford loans is 10 years, but if you need to pay less each month, you can extend this through other repayment plans.
 In general, the longer you take to repay your loans, the more you’ll wind up paying in interest over the course of your repayment period.